Parker County License Hearing Guide

 Hardship/Restricted License in Texas

-Even if your license is suspended, you may be able to obtain a restricted license, also known as an Occupational Driver's License (ODL), which allows you to drive for essential purposes.
+If your license is suspended, you may be eligible for an occupational license in Texas, also known as an essential need license.
+This type of license allows you to drive for essential purposes such as:

 Getting Your License Back